frank-dspeed/frank-dspeed/README.md

 With the https://github.com/stealify Overall Project i need to create a Community of Passionated Engineers most best Professionals that already understand the core problem and help me to Apply the needed Proven Solutions to them.
 Like Making Libs work with Capability Based Invocation Procedure Call Protocol. see: @stealify/stealify or rtc-cluster/rtc-cluster handel based PeerConnections.

 # 💬 Ask me about:
+- Engineering
-- VM Engineering
+  - VM Design Fundamentals
-- Engineering Fundamentals ALU Design, CPU Design, GPU and so on BUS Systems processing methods
-- Operating System Design and Security as also Performance Tuning any Os, May it be Your Own Written Kernel or Linux, MacOS, FuchsiaOs, Android, IOS, I am your Man i invested over 10 Years into reading the docs and Fundamentals.
   - JVM Implementation
   - V8 Implementation
+  - Compiler and Coding Language Implementations and Designs
+  - Fundamentals ALU Design, CPU Design, GPU and so on BUS / Interrupt System processing methods
+  - Operating System Design and Security as also Performance Tuning any Os, May it be Your Own Written Kernel or Linux, MacOS, FuchsiaOs, Android, IOS, I am your Man i invested over 10+ Years into reading the docs and Fundamentals.
-- VMM Design and Implementation
+  - VMM (VirtualMachineMonitor) Low Level Virtual Machine Management Implementations and Design
   - ECMAScript Engine Design and Embedding TC39 Specs
   - Browser Implementation and Design as also Interop and everything you can know about that beasts of Software that need to be highly Secure as They execute untrusted Source Code.
   - Confined Environments and Hardining as also Management and Operation of Large Deployments.
-- Declarativ Builds and Build Systems overall
+- Declarativ Builds and Build Systems overall interop and migration scenarios for any kind of data
+- Automation Cross Boundarys.
+- Motivation for coders.
+- How to handle Burn Outs.
+- Leadership Mentoring.
+- Company Funding and Founding Strategies.
-- Coding Language Implementation and Design.
+- Product Development and Inovation Full lifecycle.

 # 📫 How to reach me:
 Use any Social Media Even github my Full Name is Frank Lemanschik is you maybe Know already see: 😄